ISC-HEI/isc-hei-student-templates/src/bachelor_thesis.typ

 You can also change the order or the names of the sections, for instance if you want to put the state of the art before the introduction, or if you want to add a section on methodology before the results.

+== Academic titles
+Please note that the academic titles of your supervisors and experts are important.

+They should be included in the cover page, and you should use the correct title when addressing them in the acknowledgements section.
+For instance, a professor should be addressed as "Prof. [Name]", while a doctor should be addressed as "Dr [Name]" (*without a colon !*).
+A professor who is also a doctor should be addressed as "Prof. Dr [Name]".

+If you are unsure about the title of your supervisor / co-supervisor or the expert, you can ask them directly or check their profile on the university website.

 = Introduction
 Have fun #todo[writing your thesis!] and good luck with it !